 Oh for the love of good European food!
-This Farmer Sausage Skillet is made with Perogies that are sauteed in a creamy dijon sauce with the addition of some lovely sauerkraut.
+This Farmer Sausage Skillet with Perogies (PIEROGI) are sauteed in a creamy dijon sauce with the addition of some lovely sauerkraut.

 - 3 tbsp Butter

 - 15 Perogies (PIEROGI)

 - Bring a large pot of water to a boil and reduce the heat.
 Then add in your favorite Perogies.
 Once the perogies have floated to the top of the pot, remove from the heat strain and set aside.

 - Meanwhile in a large dutch oven add 1 tbsp of butter and the diced onion, fry for one minute before adding in the sliced farmers sausage.

 - Saute on medium heat till the onions are translucent and the sausage has browned nicely.

 - Then add in your Sauerkraut, dijon mustard and milk.
 Cook on low heat for a 10 minutes then remove and set aside on a plate.